I-R-G/hello-word/README.md

 Hi there, my name is Ian Rossi Gladulich.
 I have started to learn coding.
 I have been studying and practicing for 2 month by now.
-Now my goal is to start getting familiar with github and show my development.
+My current goal is to start getting familiar with github and show my development.